-Discoid lupus erythematosus (DLE):
+Discoid Iupus erythematosus (DLE):

-• photosensitive disorder, well-defined coin shaped erythematous lesions with atrophy, scaling and scarring occur on the face, scalp (alopecia, follicular plugging) • $Tx \rightarrow potent and super-potent topical steroids to limit scarring$
+- photosensitive disorder, well-defined coin shaped erythematous lesions with atrophy, scaling and scarring occur on the face, scalp (alopecia, follicular plugging) - Tx → potent and super-potent topical steroids to limit scarring

-Q5) Look at this picture carefully, then answer the following questions?
+- Q5) Look at this picture carefully, then answer the following questions? - A) What is the diagnosis?